Updated February 2026

 Or Call: (650) 442-1470

-Water Heater Rebates (PCER, TECH HPWH)
+Water Heater Rebates (GSR, SVCE, PCER, TECH HPWH)

 Heat pump water heaters (HPWH) are much more energy-efficient than older tank-based systems and cost less to operate.
 Caccia Home Services can help you select, install, and program your new device for maximum savings and consistent, reliable access to hot water day and night.